ibm-cloud-docs/cis/cis-cli-plugin.md

 - **FIREWALL_RULE_ID**: The ID of firewall rule.
 Required.

 `-t, --type`
-:   Type of firewall rule to create.
+:   The type of firewall rule to create.
 Valid values are `access-rules`, `ua-rules`, and `lockdowns`.
 Required.
     - `access-rules` : Access Rules are a way to allow, challenge, or block requests to your website.
 You can apply access rules to one domain only or all domains in the same service instance.
     - `ua-rules` : Perform access control when matching the exact UserAgent reported by the client.
 The access control mechanisms can be defined within a rule to help manage traffic from particular clients.
 This enables you to customize the access to your site.
     - `lockdowns` : Lock access to URLs in this domain to only permitted addresses or address ranges.